 Langton's describes itself as "Australia's leading fine wine marketplace".
 No bottom of the barrel bargains to be had here, then.
 If, however, you know your grapes and vintages, visiting Langton's will be akin to a kid in a candy store.
 Any wine you choose comes with some reading material, telling you how it came to be, and you're able to filter results by region and sub-region to help find something truly exceptional.
 You can even find rare and limited edition releases in the online auction house that could provide the missing piece to your ever expanding collection.

 Booze Bud makes the whole process of finding your favourite tipples, or even something brand new, incredibly easy.
 Not only can you search grape varietal or region, but you can take a lucky dip and purchase a mixed box.
-These can comprises a complete mixture of grapes, or bottles from different producers of the same variety.
-It's not a totally blind selection, as you're able to see what goes into each box, but you could be one click away from finding a few favourite.
+These are comprised of a complete mixture of grapes or bottles from different producers of the same variety.
+It's not a totally blind selection, as you're able to see what goes into each box, but you could be one click away from finding a new favourite.

 %*ng wine deals on the planet".
 If you already have a favourite producer or a specific bottle, it's always worth checking Vinomofo to see if you can get it at a lower price.
 You can choose to buy wine by the bottle or the case, as well as mixed cases to help expand your collection.
 If you're feeling particularly daring, you can head to the 'Black Market' section, where the producer is hidden, and all you're told is the varietal you'll be getting along with some words of persuasion.
 You may not end up liking what you buy, but it will make for a great dinner party story.

-For the ultimate in at-home wine shopping, Jimmy Brings is your guy.
-In a few simple steps you can have several bottles of wine sitting on your doorstep within 30 minutes.
-The selection on offer may not be the largest out of the stores on this list, but for the sheer convenience of the service, it can't be faulted.
+For the ultimate at-home wine shopping experience, Jimmy Brings is your guy.
+In a few simple steps, you can have several bottles of wine sitting on your doorstep within 30 minutes.
+The selection on offer may not be the largest out of the other stores featured on this best Australian online wine stores list, but for the sheer convenience of the service, it can't be faulted.
 Bottles are competitively priced and you're rewarded for being a returning customer, with every eighth order being on the house.